 What Is Akhnai Pizza About?

-Akhnai Pizza is my first attempt to develop a series of visual stories that explore how sages treated each other in Jewish literature and why that might be important to us today.
+Akhnai Pizza is my first comic book.
+It will be the first of a series of visual stories that explore how sages treated each other in Jewish literature and why that might be important to us today.
 Akhnai Pizza is my retelling of the famous debate between Rabbi Eliezer and others – The Oven of Akhnai.
 Their disagreement focuses on an oven that is cut into coils like a snake.
 Eliezer says that the oven can never be ritually soiled.
 To prove it, he calls on a tree, a river, the walls of a building, and Heaven.
 Indeed!
 Heaven agrees with Rabbi Eliezer.

 What was the sages response?
 Did they accept Heaven’s decree?
 No. They famously say, “The Law is not in Heaven!”
 This is understood to mean that since Jewish Law had already been given to the Jewish people at Mt.
 Sinai, it is the people – and the sages – who interpret it.
 Sometimes, people stop reading the story at this point.
 But there is more!
 Rabbi Eliezer is excommunicated and and it only gets worse from there!

 Akhnai Pizza is my contemporary retelling of this tale.
 The characters argue over the best pizza in the city.
 Instead of a tree getting up and walking away, one of Pittsburgh’s famous bridges steps off its moorings.
 Throughout, I focus on the characters, what they are feeling, what they want, and how a friendly argument descends into mistrust.